site.btaMedia Review: August 27

 The absence of a stable government threatens to postpone for 2026 Bulgaria's entry into both the euro area and its full Schengen accession, despite the fact that the leading parties are relatively united that these two issues should be among the leading ones for the government.

-The capital expenditure programme will continue to be almost entirely dependent on funding from the European Union and, in particular, what will come under the Recovery and Sustainability Plan (RSP).
+The capital expenditure programme will continue to be almost entirely dependent on funding from the European Union and, in particular, what will come under the Recovery and Resilience Plan (RSP).

 This is part of the Economist Intelligence Unit's August forecast for Bulgarian politics, governance and the economy until 2028.